 College of DuPage was recommended by a noted coach, Joe Newton, of York High School, and Pukstys quickly discovered it was a great choice.
 Since he drove 35 minutes to school, he spent extra time on campus to pick up his grades and develop his athletic skills, focusing on the javelin.

-"Several aspects that COD offered just fit me perfectly.
-Classes were tough but manageable, Coach Ron Oottoson was the perfect influence for my intensity, and the team was very talented, fun loving and crazy, but not full of stupidity," he said.
-"COD just gave me the opportunity to mature and get a hold on my academics and athletic skills."
+“Several aspects that COD offered just fit me perfectly.
+Classes were tough but manageable, Coach Ron Ottoson was the perfect influence for my intensity, and the team was very talented, fun loving and crazy, but not full of stupidity,” he said.
+“COD just gave me the opportunity to mature and get a hold on my academics and athletic skills.”

 He threw an American Junior Record of 234-1 while at College of DuPage.
 In 1988, Pukstys transferred to the University of Florida, from which he earned a bachelor's degree in public relations, and developed into the top javelin thrower in the U.S. During a 14-year professional track career, he was the U.S. javelin champion six times, was ranked #1 in the U.S. seven times by Track and Field News, and qualified for six World Track and Field Championships.
 He participated at the 1992 Summer Olympics in Barcelona, finishing 10th, and at the 1996 Summer Olympics in Atlanta, finishing 8th.

-"My Olympic experience is just a completely moving experience.
-It shakes your soul, rattles your spine and leaves you at the edge of a scream most of the time your are awake," he said.
-"I have a great family life but my Olympic sensations are hard to beat."
+“My Olympic experience is just a completely moving experience.
+It shakes your soul, rattles your spine and leaves you at the edge of a scream most of the time you are awake,” he said.
+“I have a great family life but my Olympic sensations are hard to beat.”

 Pukstys is fond of his experiences at College of DuPage and understands its importance in his life.